hayasix/romaja/README.rst

     Kunrei-shiki with Table 2.
 Note: 'SHI', 'JI', 'CHA' might be used.
     'MACCHA' is used instead of 'MATCHA'.
 An apostrophe is placed just after 'N' if a vowel or contracted sound follows.
-The 'N' sound is usually written with an 'N'.
+The 'N' sound is always written with an 'N'.

 HEPBURN
     Traditional Hepburn system.
 A long vowel is represented with